Backbeats (Foul Play) Foul Play (1978)

 16. [46m] Carlson tells Gloria the albino is working for the dwarf.

 18. [58m] J.J.
-MacKuen rings Gloria's doorbell selling life-everlasting; Gloria, primed by Tony's news, attacks him.
+MacKuen rings Gloria's doorbell selling Bibles; Gloria, primed by Tony's news, attacks him.

 The dwarf at the door announces himself: "Hiya, toots!
 J.J.
 MacKuen's my name, and life's my game.
 Not life insurance, but life everlasting."
-Gloria, on the phone with Stella, hangs up, sees a dwarf, attacks the friendly evangelist with whatever is to hand.
-The scene is the misreading principle staged as comedy: there really is a dwarf killer, and the next dwarf to walk in is not him.
-Gloria's threat-detection has the right shape and the wrong target.
+He is selling the New American Bible.
+Gloria, on the phone with Stella, hangs up, sees a dwarf, attacks the friendly Bible salesman with whatever is to hand.
 Sets up the police-station scene where the actual Stiltskin walks past her.

 20. [66m] Gloria walks into the archbishop's residence with Tony and Fergie to interview Gerda Casswell.
 (Commitment)

 Tony has traced the black limousine that took Scotty's body to Archbishop Thorncrest.
 Gloria rides along.
 Tony introduces them: "I'm Lieutenant Carlson.
 This is Inspector Ferguson."
 They ask "Archbishop Thorncrest" (actually Charlie the twin, in robes) about Stiltskin and Whitey Jackson; both deny knowledge.
 The archbishop's secretary, the kindly English Gerda Casswell, brings tea.
 Casswell takes Gloria aside and commiserates about men: "it's when they say 'I love you' that you gotta watch out."
-The audience is being told something; Gloria is hearing kindness.
 Tony asks about the "Tax the Churches League" — name-drop.
-The threshold is crossed in a single bounded scene: Gloria has walked into the conspiracy's physical space as a participant rather than as a witness being protected.
-The project is now hers, even if she doesn't yet know which surface to re-read.

 21. [72m] Gloria and Tony spend the night at his houseboat.

-The romantic ratification of the commitment.
 The Manilow song threads through the sequence.
-By morning Gloria is no longer the divorced librarian whose stable state was polite refusal; the polite refusal has been replaced with a partnership.
 Sets up the morning beat where Tony leaves her to go investigate a body.

-22. [78m] Tony leaves to identify Scarface's corpse pulled from the bay; Fergie is supposed to come stay with Gloria.
+22. [79m] Tony leaves to identify Scarface's corpse at the waterfront; Fergie is supposed to come stay with Gloria.

-Tony confirms the corpse is Scarface.1 Fergie says this case has him scared — the assassination is tonight and they are turning up nothing.
+Tony confirms the corpse is Scarface — an early morning fisherman has spotted the body.
+Fergie says this case has him scared — the assassination is tonight and they are turning up nothing.
 Time pressure.
 Tony tells Fergie to go to Gloria's; Fergie heads over.

 23. [79m] Mr. Hennesey arrives at Gloria's apartment with Esme; Fergie has not shown up.